-I know the numbering of models can seem confusing at times.
-For instance, the 750 Professional is basically just a rebadged 6300.
-I’ll try to point out the similarities and differences to make your blender buying decision a bit easier.
+I’m well aware that the numbering of Vitamix models can seem confusing at times.
+I feel like Vitamix has gotten a lot better at this in recent years at least with their new Ascent Series.
+But for these legacy models, for instance, the Vitamix 500 is basically just a rebadged Vitamix 6300 with a different cookbook.
+I’ll do my best to point out the similarities and differences this model has in order to make your blender buying decision a bit easier.

-The size and multiple ratings of your motor obviously help determine the amount of power available.
-Higher numbers allow the blender to handle difficult ingredients more easily.
-This model comes equipped with a large 2.2-HP motor at 11.5 Amps.
+The overall size and multiple ratings of your motor help determine the amount of raw power available to you.
+This high performance allows the blender to handle blending difficult ingredients much more easily.
+Something like ice can be crushed into snow, yet the blender is still capable of chopping soft ingredients.
+This model comes equipped with a large 2.2-HP motor running at 11.5 Amps.

-It’s capable of crushing things like raw nuts, vegetables, and ice without breaking a sweat.
-You’ll even be able to make fresh juice using whole fruits if you wanted to.
-Some of the mass-market blenders you see on store shelves struggle to handle that.
+The Vitamix 5300 is capable of crushing things like raw nuts, vegetables, and ice without breaking a sweat.
+You’ll even be able to make fresh juice using whole fruits and vegetables if you want to.
+The powerful motor is able to blend everything into a super smooth consistency no matter what the ingredients are.
+Many of the mass-market blenders you see on store shelves struggle to handle these difficult tasks.

-I should also point out that this motor is larger and newer than the one found inside the 5200 model, which is rated at only 2.0-HP and 11.5 Amps.
+I should also point out that this motor is larger and newer than the one found inside the 5200 model, which is only rated at 2.0-HP and 11.5 Amps in comparison.
 So you’ll have more power to deal with thick recipes and similar demanding situations.

-You should expect to deal with loud noise, in some form, regardless of which high-end blender you buy.
+All high-end blenders that have a motor this large produce a decent amount of noise at their highest speed.
 That is unless you get a “stealth” model that utilizes an outer container to dampen the noise.
-Those tend to be much more expensive though.
-Due to the updated parts, the 5300 is actually a little quieter than models that use the taller container.
+But those do tend to be much more expensive though.
+Due to the updated parts, such as the low profile jar, the 5300 is actually a little quieter than models that use the taller container.

-There’s a lot of heat produced during extended blending.
-The blender has a radial cooling system that sucks in air and rapidly blows it over the motor to cool it down.
-The faster the speed, the more air is sucked in.
+There’s a lot of heat produced during extended blending sessions.
+The blender has a radial cooling system that sucks in air and rapidly blows it over the motor to help cool it down.
+The faster the speed, the more air is sucked in for cooling.

 There’s also a safety feature that will automatically shut the blender down in the event of excess heat.
 Maybe the vents are clogged by a towel you have underneath it or some other scenario.
-You probably won’t experience this feature but it’s nice to know it’s there to protect your machine.
+You probably won’t experience this but it’s nice to know it’s there to protect your machine.
+If you want to have reduced noise you can blend at slower speeds and utilize the pulse switch.
+Pulsing is perfect for preparing delicate recipes and allows you to have more control over blending softer ingredients.

-When buying this model you’ll receive the newer, stubby, BPA-free 64oz low-profile container.
-There are a few benefits to this jar version.
+When buying this blender model you’ll receive the BPA-free 64oz low-profile container.
+There are a few benefits to this version of the jar.
 For starters, it’s shorter, so it’ll likely fit underneath your cabinets without any issues.
 Some people complain about that with the taller jar.
-They’re required to set the jar next to the base instead of leaving it attached.
-A minor inconvenience to most though.
+Those people are usually required to set the jar next to the base instead of leaving it attached.
+A minor inconvenience, but still something to mention.

-The stainless-steel blades are longer than in the tall jar, 4 inches instead of only 3 inches.
-These spin at a slower RPM which is what makes the blender a little quieter in terms of noise produced.
-As an added benefit to the container design, most people state there’s less tamping required compared to the other jar.
+The stainless-steel blades are longer in this low profile jar than in the tall jar, 4 inches instead of only 3 inches.
+These blades spin at a slower RPM which is what helps make the blender a little quieter in terms of noise.
+As an added benefit to the container design, most people state there’s less tamping required compared to the taller jar.
+There are obviously a lot of perks to buying a Vitamix with this type of container.

-The control options are pretty basic on the 5300 model.
-You have a radial dial that goes from 1 all the way up to 10.
-You’re able to have full control over your blending with this.
-Use a slow speed or the dedicated pulse switch when making salsas to prevent everything from blending completely.
-On the other end, turn it up to full blast to make hot soups or nut butters.
+You’ll find that the controls are pretty basic on the Vitamix 5300 model.
+There’s a radial dial that goes from speeds of 1 all the way up to 10.
+You’re able to have full control over the blending process with this dial.
+Choose to use a slow speed or the dedicated pulse switch when making salsas to prevent everything from blending too much.
+Alternatively, crank the speed up to full blast to make hot soups or healthy nut butters.

-The motor is connected to the blades, which allows heat to transfer into whatever you’re blending.
+The motor itself is directly connected to the blades, which allows heat to transfer into whatever you’re blending.
 Leaving the blender on for an extended amount of time gives you the ability to make soups that are boiling lava hot.
+It usually doesn’t take too long, maybe around 4-5 minutes depending on the recipe you’re using and the size of the batch.
+Have you ever considered using a blender to make a hot soup?
+This would free up some space on your stove when you’re making other food.

-Most other recipes can be finished pretty quickly so the heat isn’t usually an issue when you’re preparing something else.
-Some recipes tell you to add ice cubes to counteract that if it requires more mixing, like a smoothie or something.
-You can make frozen desserts in this model so it’s pretty versatile overall.
+Most other recipes can be finished pretty quickly, so the heat isn’t usually an issue when you’re preparing something else.
+Some recipes do tell you to add ice cubes to counteract any heat if it requires more mixing, such as a smoothie.
+You can make frozen desserts in this model so it’s pretty versatile overall with what’s possible.

 Dimensions: 17.3″ x 8.8″ x 7.3″